Skip to content

 hydroquinone side effects

-Hydroquinone has shown to be safe and effective when used under medical supervision, even beyond three and six months.
+Hydroquinone has shown to be safe and effective when used under medical supervision, even beyond three months.
 The risk of ochronosis is only seen in very high doses and when it is applied to large areas and for a long period of time.
 The risk is also higher in people with darker skin tones.

 The need to taper off Hydroquinone (to avoid rebound hyperpigmentation) is only necessary if therapy has been established for a very long period of time.
 Extreme long term therapy is more common when it is purchased and used freely without medical supervision.